 Information Security Policy - A statement which expresses management’s commitment to the implementation, maintenance, and improvement of its information security management system.

+Injection attack - It refers to a broad class of attack vectors that allow an attacker to supply untrusted input to a program, which gets processed by an interpreter as part of a command or query which alters the course of execution of that program.

 Intellectual Property - Useful artistic, technical, and/or industrial information, knowledge or ideas that convey ownership and control of tangible or virtual usage and/or representation.

 Intrusion Detection System (IDS) - Software that looks for suspicious activity and alerts administrators.